photopea/photopea/README.md

 <!-- Right now, Photopea is:
 - the best free image editor
-- the best Photoshop alternative
+- the best free Photoshop alternative
 - the only way to open Sketch files outsied Mac OS
 - the best image editor for Chromebooks and other low power devices -->